-It turns out, the difference between N95 and KF94 masks is minor for the factors that most users care about.
+Many people wonder about the difference between N95 and KF94 masks.
+But actually, for the things most people care about, the difference is not small.
 KF94 is the “Korean filter” standard similar to the US N95 mask rating.
+Let’s dive into the differences: KF95 vs N95.

 Difference Between N95 and KF94 Masks: Charted Out